mhallak/oldsmartest/README.md

 # SmARTest
-This repository contains the code of SmaARTest (Simulated Autonomous Robotic Testing) a tool for automatic testing and verification of safety of autonomous vehicles.
+This repository contains the code of SmARTest (Simulated Autonomous Robotic Testing) a tool for automatic testing and verification of safety of autonomous vehicles.